On Privacy Weaknesses and Vulnerabilities in Software Systems: Identifying privacy-related vulnerabilities in CWE and CVE

 CVE is a catalogue of cybersecurity vulnerabilities that may exist in software products, applications and open libraries (e.g. Skype, Mozilla Firefox and Android).
-These vulnerabilities and their details are reported by organisations that have partnered with the CVE program.
-Once reported, the CVE Numbering Authorities (CNAs) will be responsible for determining each vulnerability record and assigning a unique identifier (i.e. CVE ID) to that record.
-Each record describes the details of a vulnerability and specifies affected version of a software.
-The CVE records are then publicly published and accessible to interested parties (e.g. software developers, organisations and researchers).
-These records specify unique vulnerabilities detected in specific software systems and application, thus they are more specific comparing to CWE records.
-For example, CVE-2000-1243\footnote{https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2000-1243} refers to a privacy leak in version 3.04 of Dansie Shopping Cart in which sensitive information such as user credentials were sent to an e-mail address controlled by the product developers.
+These vulnerabilities are reported by organisations that have partnered with the CVE program.
+Each CVE record describes the details of a vulnerability and specifies affected version of a software, thus it is more specific comparing to CWE records.
+For example, CVE-2000-1243\footnote{https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2000-1243} refers to a privacy leak in version 3.04 of Dansie Shopping Cart which sensitive information such as user credentials were sent to an e-mail address controlled by the product developers.

 In the absence of a system which specifically records common privacy vulnerabilities, software engineers and other interested parties often rely on the CWE and CVE systems for privacy weaknesses and vulnerabilities (like the one in Figure \ref{fig:cwe-359}).
 However, both CWE and CVE target at cybersecurity, and although security and privacy are often discussed together, they are not the same.
 Security vulnerabilities are often exploited by unauthorised access to perform malicious actions in software applications.
 By contrast, privacy vulnerabilities may lead to violations of the individual rights to their personally identifiable information in terms of how those personal data are collected, used, protected, transferred, altered, disclosed and destroyed.
 Hence, we have explored to what extent privacy concerns are covered in the CWE and CVE systems, and whether privacy receives adequate attention which it deserves.